expo/expo/docs/pages/versions/unversioned/distribution/publishing-websites.md

    > When you publish code to `gh-pages`, it will create and push the code to a branch in your repo called `gh-pages`.
 This branch will have your built code but not your development source code.

-## Self-Hosting
+## Self-Hosting with Apache v2.4

 1. Build your Expo web app with `expo build:web`.

-2. Configure a webserver to host static files.
+2. Configure the [webserver](https://httpd.apache.org/) to host static files:

-3. Provide the `web-build/` repository to the server.

-### Apache example

-With a (too basic) configuration [Apache](https://httpd.apache.org/) v2.4 server:
+Create a file at `/etc/apache2/sites-available/expo.conf` with:

 ```apache
 <VirtualHost ip-server:80>
     ServerAdmin your-email@address.tld